 The introduction of Universal Credit started on 29 April 2013 with the introduction of this new benefit in one Jobcentre Plus office.
 This has been extended to further Jobcentre Plus offices across Great Britain.
-A list of Jobcentres where Universal Credit is available can be found on the GOV.UK website.
+GOV. UK has a list of Jobcentres where Universal Credit is available.